-Note:

-The automatic access standard is illustrated in the following diagram.
+Note: The automatic access standard is illustrated in the following diagram.
 To the extent of any inconsistency between the diagram and paragraph (b), paragraph (b) prevails.

-- (c) The minimum access standard is a generating system and each of its generating units must be capable of continuous uninterrupted operation for frequencies in the following ranges: - (1) the lower bound of the extreme frequency excursion tolerance limits to the transient frequency limit for at least the transient frequency time; - (2) the transient frequency limit to the lower bound of the operational frequency tolerance band for at least the stabilisation time; - (3) the lower bound of the operational frequency tolerance band to the lower bound of the normal operating frequency band for at least the recovery time including any time spent in the ranges under subparagraphs (1) and (2); - (4) the normal operating frequency band for an indefinite period;

-- (5) the upper bound of the normal operating frequency band to the upper bound of the operational frequency tolerance band for at least the recovery time including any time spent in the ranges under subparagraph (6) unless the generating system has a protection system to trip a generating unit if the frequency exceeds a level agreed with AEMO; and - (6) in respect of a generating system: - (i) of 30 MW or more; and - (ii) that does not have a protection system to trip the generating unit if the frequency exceeds a level agreed with AEMO, the upper bound of the operational frequency tolerance band to the upper bound of the extreme frequency excursion tolerance limits (including an "island" condition) for at least the transient frequency time, unless the rate of change of frequency is outside the range of -1 Hz to 1 Hz per second for more than one second or such other range as determined by the Reliability Panel from time to time.
+- (c) The minimum access standard is a generating system and each of its generating units must be capable of continuous uninterrupted operation for frequencies in the following ranges: - (1) the lower bound of the extreme frequency excursion tolerance limits to the transient frequency limit for at least the transient frequency time; - (2) the transient frequency limit to the lower bound of the operational frequency tolerance band for at least the stabilisation time; - (3) the lower bound of the operational frequency tolerance band to the lower bound of the normal operating frequency band for at least the recovery time including any time spent in the ranges under subparagraphs (1) and (2); - (4) the normal operating frequency band for an indefinite period; - (5) the upper bound of the normal operating frequency band to the upper bound of the operational frequency tolerance band for at least the recovery time including any time spent in the ranges under subparagraph (6) unless the generating system has a protection system to trip a generating unit if the frequency exceeds a level agreed with NEMMCO; and the upper bound of the operational frequency tolerance band to the upper bound of the extreme frequency excursion tolerance limits (including an "island" condition) for at least the transient frequency time.